Britain's FTSE 100 and FTSE 250 equity indexes lose ground

 The pound's drop has boosted many of the FTSE 100's international companies which earn much of their revenues in U.S. dollars, and therefore get a currency-related accounting lift as those dollars are converted back to pounds.

-But it has also impacted the U.S. dollar value of the FTSE 100 -- a potential negative for international investors whose benchmark reference is the dollar, with the FTSE 100 down 6 percent so far in 2016 in U.S dollar terms.
+However, it has also impacted the U.S. dollar value of the FTSE 100 - a potential negative for international investors for whom the dollar is their benchmark reference, with the FTSE 100 down 6 percent so far in 2016 in U.S dollar terms.

-A weaker pound can also hit consumer confidence, which often impacts small and medium-sized companies, although the FTSE 250 mid-cap index has been supported by corporate takeover activity and signs of economic resilience following the Brexit vote.
+A weaker pound can also hit UK consumer confidence, which often impacts UK small and medium-sized companies, although the FTSE 250 mid-cap index has been supported by corporate takeover activity and signs of British economic resilience following the Brexit vote in June.

-Shares in UK mid-cap housebuilder Telford Homes advanced on Wednesday after it said it had not changed its growth targets since the June 23 referendum.
+Shares in UK mid-cap housebuilder Telford Homes rose on Wednesday after it said it had not changed its growth targets since the Brexit referendum.

 Fidelity International fund manager Kevin O'Nolan said he preferred the FTSE 100 to the FTSE 250 index.

 "I have added a position favouring the FTSE 100 versus the 250.
 The 250 is more exposed to any slowdown in the domestic economy while the 100's global companies benefit from the weakness in sterling and improving commodity prices," he said.
-(Reporting by Sudip Kar-Gupta; Editing by Catherine Evans)
+(Reporting by Sudip Kar-Gupta; Editing by Keith Weir)